howellsryan/career-catalogue/Motivation_in_Engineers.md

 Engineers are professional problem solvers.
 When the problems disappear or become repetitive, boredom sets in.

-The most engaged engineers are those working in the "stretch zone."
-This is the space just beyond their current comfort level but before the point of total frustration.
+The most engaged engineers are those working in the stretch zone.
 As a manager, your job is to catalog the specific technical interests of your team.
 If someone wants to learn Rust, find a low-risk internal tool they can build with it.
 If they are fascinated by distributed systems, let them lead the discovery phase for the next service.

 ### 3. Radical Ownership (Autonomy)